Yaco-Sistemas/met/doc/source/usermanual.rst

 ===========

-Metadata explorer tool is a fast way to find federations, entities and his relations through entity/federation metadata file information.
+The **Metadata Explorer Tool** is a fast way to find federations, entities and their relationships, through entity/federation metadata information files.

- * You can find information about a entity or federation
+* You can find information about an entity or a federation
 * You can find how many and which services belong to a federation
 * You can find to which federations do an entity belong
 * You can find which federations or entities are part of Edugain

 Permissions
 ***********

 * Only django superusers can add new Federations.
-You can modify users to allow add federations through django admin interface.
+You can modify the users to allow them to add Federations through the django admin interface.
- * Federation has a field "Editor users" that allow selected users to edit the federation and his entities.
+* Federations have a field ``Editor users`` that allow selected users to edit the federation and its entities.
- * Entities has a field "Editor users" too, this allow select which users can edit only this entity.
+* Entities have a field ``Editor users`` too, here we can select which users can edit the entity.
- * Anonymous users can watch all datas, but can't edit anything.
+* Anonymous users can read all data, but they can't edit anything.

 Creating federations
 ********************

-When you go to add a new federation, a metadata xml file or a url pointing to this metadata file is not required.
-Federation name is required too.
+When you are going to add a new federation, its name is required, but a metadata xml file, or a url pointing to such file, is not.

-If metadata file has ID attribute on his root, then can put in File ID field.
-If you remove his value, then file will be processed when save federation.
+If the metadata file has an ``ID`` attribute on his root, then it will be stored in the *File ID* field.
+If you remove its value, then the metadata file will be processed again when you save the federation.

-If metadata url is set, when federation is save, metadata url file will be fetched and verified his checksum with present metadata xml file if it exists.
+If *metadata url* is set, when the federation is saved, the file pointed by this url will be fetched and its checksum verified against present metadata xml file if any.
+If there was a previously stored file, and the checksum doesn't match, the new file will be processed.

-If metadata file is present, it will be parsed and creating on linking entities if they exists to the created federation.
+The processing of metadata files consists on creating entities and link them to their corresponding federations.

 Creating entities
 *****************

 You can add new entities from Federation view.

-One entity can has his metadata file or url pointing to his metadata file.
+As well as federations, entities can have their own metadata file, or a url pointing to such file.

-EntityID is required
+*EntityID* is a required field.